Visual Schedule Series: First-Then Schedules (Freebie!!)

 In the picture above, the first-then board is used to show a student that sitting in his PE class will result in a reward from his token board.
 The first then board is part of the set of tools his staff use and they keep their tools in a zip up canvas notebook (e.g., Trapper Keeper) so they are readily at hand.
 The student has a full day schedule on the front of the notebook and the first-then is used when a problem is anticipated.

 In pictures on the left, the student is using the first-then schedule as his schedule for the day.
 In the top picture, you see a binder with first work then pack up.
 For this student, we started working with him using a full-day schedule that was on the wall.
-In working with him for a day, we realized that he was struggling with the number of transitions this created for him and checking his schedule became an antecedent for problem behaviors.
+In working with him for a day, we realized that he was struggling with the number of transitions this created for him.
+So, checking his schedule became an antecedent for problem behaviors.
 Each time he had to go to the wall, check the schedule, go to the check-in board and put on the visual, it was difficult for him to understand the process.

 When we first gave him the notebook, the look of comprehension that came over his face was amazing to see.
 It seemed as if he was saying, “Oh!
 Now I get it!”
 His behavior was significantly better using this schedule than the first one we tried.
 The picture below is a similar situation and you can see how we stored the schedule on the wall.
-This student was not able to independently manage his schedule and he did best when only shown 2 pictures at a time rather than a full-day schedule.
+This student was not able to independently manage his schedule.
+He did best when only shown 2 pictures at a time rather than a full-day schedule.